Understand data scraping vs web crawling differences: definitions, tools, techniques, and when to use each. Plus how proxies support both approaches.

 How often does the target site add new content?
 Sites that add content frequently (news sites, job boards, active e-commerce) require ongoing crawling to discover new pages.
 Sites with stable content (government databases, academic archives) need a one-time crawl followed by scraping.

 What is your scale?
 For fewer than 1,000 pages on a single site, a simple script combining crawling and scraping in a single pass is practical.
-For 10,000-1,000,000 pages across multiple sites, a pipeline architecture with separate crawling and scraping stages is more maintainable.
+For 10,000 to 1,000,000 pages across multiple sites, a pipeline architecture with separate crawling and scraping stages is more maintainable.
 Above 1,000,000 pages, distributed crawling and scraping systems with queue-based coordination become necessary.

-The data scraping vs web crawling decision is rarely absolute.
+The choice between crawling and scraping is rarely absolute.
 Most data collection projects use elements of both, tuned to the specific requirements of the target sites and the data you need to extract.
-Start with the simplest approach that meets your requirements, and add complexity only when scale or site diversity demands it.
+Start with the simplest approach that meets your requirements, add complexity only when scale or site diversity demands it.